zixin96/gltf-webgpu-viewer/README.md

 > glTF is not "yet another file format."

 There are more than 70 different file formats for 3D data.
-Why do we need one more?
-What I like about glTF is that it can significantly simplify the [3D content pipeline](https://github.com/KhronosGroup/glTF-Tutorials/blob/master/gltfTutorial/images/contentPipelineWithGltf.png).
+Why do we need one more? glTF can significantly simplify the [3D content pipeline](https://github.com/KhronosGroup/glTF-Tutorials/blob/master/gltfTutorial/images/contentPipelineWithGltf.png).
 Instead of implementing hundreds of importers and converters for various file formats, runtime applications only need to support glTF that is provided by custom converters such as obj2gltf.

 WebGPU is an unreleased Javascript Graphics API with its own shading language called WGSL.
 However, this project uses GLSL as the shading language. [@webgpu/glslang](https://www.npmjs.com/package/@webgpu/glslang) converts GLSL to SPIR-V so that it can be used on WebGPU.